kalaverin/skeleton/README.md

 3. `make freeze`:
    - dump state to uv.lock by `uv lock`
-   - save all used packages in current virtual environment to `packages.json` (with all development packages!) by `uv pip list`
+   - for development and debugging puproses uv save all used packages in current virtual environment to `packages.json` (with all development packages!) by `uv pip list`
-   - save project dependencies to `packages.txt` with hashes for release builds strict version checks, read Dockerfile example (only project dependencies!) by `uv pip compile`
+   - for repeatable production purposes uv save project dependencies to `packages.txt` with hashes for release builds strict version checks, read Dockerfile example (only project dependencies!) by `uv pip compile`

 4. `make upgrade`:
    - read project dependencies graph from pyproject.toml